duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_overview.md

 The List template group was designed for displaying in-depth attributes of one item.
 These attributes can be displayed as either a bulleted list of properties, *or* a table of key-value pairs.

 Multiple items are displayed using the same `text_item` template used by Text and Icon template groups.
-As a result, this template group is mainly useful for instant answers designed to **return a single item** with detailed properties.
+As a result, this template group is mainly useful for Instant Answers designed to **return a single item** with detailed properties.

 ### Usage